 Financing Urban Government

-This course explores the role of urban governments in the economy, their relationship to their suburban and rural neighbors and to the state and federal governments.
-Both the sources and uses of funds will be considered, including the relative merits of different tax instruments, and the implications of alternative spending decisions for equity and efficiency and the political economy of public decisions.
+This course explores the role of U.S. urban governments in the economy, their relationship to the state and federal governments, and the institutional parameters of devising and implementing sound public policy.
+Both the sources and uses of funds will be considered in the context of different tax instruments, the relative merit of each tool and the implications for equity and efficiency of public policy.

-Most of this course is concerned with the analysis of policy issues in the financing of publicly provided services in large urban areas in the U.S. The analysis, and the readings, will be based on the approaches found in the literature of public economics--with its focus on equity and efficiency in resource allocation--and of urban economics--with its focus on the location of people and economic activity within and among urban areas.
-The course will begin with a review of the setting within which urban fiscal problems must be resolved: the special character of public finance in metropolitan communities, the nature of demand for public services in urban areas, and the roles of the complex networks and layers of governments.
-The second segment will deal in detail with the various ways in which governments in metropolitan areas raise funds to meet these demands and the implications for equity and efficiency.
+The course is focused on the analysis of policy issues in the financing of public services in urban areas.
+The analysis and readings will be based on actual examples and extant financing practices, including, but not limited to, New York City, Puerto Rico, Detroit, and Illinois.
+The course will attempt to draw the connections between equity and efficiency in resource allocation in the American political climate.
+The course will begin with a review of the setting within which urban fiscal problems must be resolved: the unique nature of public services in urban areas, the complex networks of interest groups and layers of various levels of government.
+The course will also address the various ways urban governments in metropolitan areas raise funds to meet a multitude of demands and the implications for equity and efficiency.